Honors Program Handbook

 Tutorials

-Students who complete their work at the end of the fall semester must communicate with the Registrar's Office prior to leaving campus.
-You will be required to electronically register your thesis early by the January deadline, but your work may or may not be evaluated until the spring semester along with other honors candidates in your department.
+Students who complete their work at the end of the fall semester are required to electronically submit their thesis by the January deadline.
+The thesis may or may not be evaluated until the spring semester along with the other honors candidates.

 Special Circumstances